DoSomethingArchive/user-api-docs/v1/user-api-spec.md

 `POST`

 **Parameters:**
 Either a mobile number or email address needs to be provided in order to create a user.
-To update a user resource, a mobile number, email address, Drupal UID, or Mongo UID can be used.
+To update a user resource, a mobile number, email address, Drupal UID, or document ID can be used.

 Content-Type: application/json
 ```